XiDsLab/svg-benchmark/Real analysis/README.md

 ## clustering

 There are five clustering algorithms, among which BayesSpace and spaGCN are spatial clustering algorithms, while Lovain, LVM, and SLM are scRNA-seq clustering algorithms.
-Given the expert annotations, we tune the parameters of these five clustering methods, including the ¡°resolution¡± parameter of the scRNA-seq clustering methods, the ¡°q¡± parameter of BayesSpace, the ¡°target_num¡± parameter of SpacGCN, such that the resulting number of clusters equals to the number of clusters in the expert annotations.
+Given the expert annotations, we tune the parameters of these five clustering methods, such that the resulting number of clusters equals to the number of clusters in the expert annotations.

-## construction_of_silver_standards
+## construction of silver standards
 - histological_signals.R Silver standards constructed by correlating with histology images.
 Taking the results from LABTrans.py as input, we calculate the Pearson's correlation and then obtain silver standard SVGs.

 - LABTrans.py Convert the RGB image data to lightness vectors through the LAB transform.